-1 This is a compilation of the Agriculture and Related Resources Protection (Declared Animals) Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 24 August 2007 of the Agriculture and Related Resources Protection (Declared Animals) Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.